-‘World’s Sexiest Nurse’ Lauren Drain Flaunts Baby Bump And Booty in Barely-There Thong Bikini
+‘World’s Sexiest Nurse’ Lauren Drain Flaunts Baby Bump And Booty In Barely-There Thong Bikini

-Lauren, Drain, fitness model, coach, and registered nurse is no stranger to sharing scorching hot photos and video of her enviable figure, and that hasn’t stopped now that she’s pregnant.
+Lauren Drain, fitness model, coach, and registered nurse is no stranger to sharing scorching hot photos and videos of her enviable figure, and that hasn’t stopped now that she’s pregnant.
 In a new video on her Instagram page, the woman who has been called the”World’s Sexiest Nurse” is rocking a dark-green crochet thong bikini that showcases her baby bump in all its glory.
 But the camera is placed behind her at first so the viewer also gets a generous view of her pert posterior.

 But, based on Lauren’s lengthy caption, the post was clearly not just a display of her excellent muscle tone.
 She’s using it to start a conversation about whether pregnant women can be sexy.